Mozambique travel guide

 The travel advice summary below is provided by the Foreign and Commonwealth Office in the UK.
 'We' refers to the Foreign and Commonwealth Office.
 For their full travel advice, visit www.gov.uk/foreign-travel-advice.

 On 5 to 6 October 2017, there were prolonged armed clashes with police in the town of Mocímboa da Praia (between Palma and Pemba) in Cabo Delgado province.
-There are reports of further armed attacks on police since then.
-Police road blocks have been reported.
+There are reports of further attacks since then.
 You should check local and social media for updates before you travel to the area and follow the advice of the local authorities.

 Some tensions remain in Zambezia, Sofala, Manica and Tete provinces, mainly between the opposition party’s militia and state security forces.
 There were sporadic attacks in these provinces for much of 2016.
 A truce was declared on 27 December 2016.